lnguy/php-sdk-v1/mobile-connect-sdk/README.md

 Installation
 ------------

 To install the SDK you will need to download and install Composer, visit their website for more details - https://getcomposer.org/

 Execute the following to add the packagist link to your composer.json and complete the installation:

 ```
-composer require Mobile-Connect/php-sdk-v1
+php composer.phar install
 ```

 After Composer has successfully installed the dependencies for the Mobile Connect SDK you will have the SDK source code available for use within your application.

 Usage
 -----

 We have supplied a demo app that demonstrates how the Mobile Connect SDK might be used to authenticate a user via their mobile device.
 This can be downloaded from the Packagist website as follows:

 ```
-composer require Mobile-Connect/php-demo-v1
+php composer.phar install
 ```